 4. Verses 4-6 – Here Jesus gives a specific example of a clear biblical command they had thrown aside for the sake of their own tradition.
 Their tradition sounded very spiritual and upright.
 But it did not please God.
 God had made it clear that He wanted His people to respect and take care of their own parents.
 Neglecting ones parents for the sake of “serving God” is not acceptable.
 In a similar way, a parent who neglect his children (or a husband who rejects his wife) for the sake of ministry is not pleasing God.
 Someone once told me “I listen to God, not people” when I offered some counsel from the Bible.
 It sounded spiritual, yes.
 But she was forsaking a clear biblical command to listen to counsel.

 5. Verses 7-9 – Isaiah wrote about these type of people.
 They lived in his time.
 But they also lived during the time of Jesus.
 And they still live now.
 These verses describe people who are very religious.
 They go to church.
 They follow the rules.
 They dress up on Sundays.
 They say religious sounding words like “thank God” or “Amen!”
 But their hearts are far from God.
 I met a lady who came to China as a teacher.
 She told me about her “church” back in the States.
 She told me about so many rules.
 One such rule was that ladies could not wear pants.
 The other family from her church who served as teachers here became very angry with her and would not associate with her because she wore pants.
-Other rules included using only the KJV of the Bible (which btw, is not actually the most accurate English translation anyway).
+Other rules included using only the KJV of the Bible (there are many good and accurate translations).
 And there were many others.
 This lady was struggling under the weight of all these rules.
 She was confused.
 Certainly she was not experiencing the love of Christ from this family or this church.
 Traditions were imposed and sounded good and spiritual.
 But the people were far from God.
 They showed nothing of the compassion and love which Jesus showed.
 They “taught as doctrines the precepts of men.”
 Application: Are you following the Lord from your heart?
 Do you really love Him?
 Do you go to church because you are excited to learn more about Him or because it is a habit?
 We must be careful that our belief is internal, not external.

 6. What proceeds out of the mouth defiles the man – Jesus is telling the people that following God is not about what you eat.
 Food laws were extremely important to the Jews.
 But you cannot become a good person or please God through avoiding certain foods.
 A person’s words show what kind of person he is (or isn’t), not the food he eats.
 The Pharisees showed clearly what kind of people they were through the words that they spoke, words were hateful and vengeful and lacked compassion and love.
 Application: What do your words show about your heart?
 Do you gossip about or judge brothers or sisters who don’t hold to the same traditions you do?
 Do your words show a heart that is focused on worldly things?
 Are your words angry and loud?
 Or do your words show your love for and thankfulness to God?
 Are your words filled with compassion and grace?
 Ephesians 4:29.